dvellanki/sql-data-warehouse-project/README.md

 - **[Datasets](https://www.notion.so/Data-Warehouse-Project-1c2fdd11b17c80aaa935f2171bc1e400)**: Access to the project dataset (csv files).
 - **SQL Server Express**: Lightweight server for hosting your SQL database.
 - **SQL Server Management Studio (SSMS)**: GUI for managing and interacting with databases.
-- **Git Repository**: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
 - **DrawIO**: Design data architecture, models, flows, and diagrams.
-- **Notion**: All-in-one tool for project management and organization.
-- **Notion Project Steps**: Access to All Project Phases and Tasks.